How Much Can You Contribute to a Traditional IRA in 2021?

 Where to Claim the Tax Deduction

-Report your tax-deductible IRA contribution directly on the first page of Form 1040 or Form 1040A.
-You don't have to itemize to claim this deduction.
+Report your tax-deductible IRA contribution directly on Schedule 1 of Form 1040.
+You don't have to itemize to claim this IRA deduction.
 It's an adjustment to income, so you can take it in addition to itemizing or claiming the standard deduction for your filing status.

-You can determine your MAGI by adding back to your adjusted gross income (AGI) any deductions you took for student loan interest, foreign earned income and housing exclusions, savings bond interest, and employer adoption benefits.
-Or you can simply use Worksheet 1 in Publication 590-A, Contributions to Individual Retirement Arrangements.
+You can determine your MAGI by adding your adjusted gross income (AGI) to any deductions you took for student loan interest, foreign earned income and housing exclusions, savings bond interest, and employer adoption benefits.

 If you're married and your spouse is covered by a retirement plan at work but you're not, and you live together or file a joint return, then your deduction is phased out if your MAGI is more than $198,000 but less than $208,000 for the tax year 2021.

 Internal Revenue Service.
 "Income Ranges for Determining IRA Eligibility Change in 2021."
 Accessed Nov.
 9, 2020.

 Internal Revenue Service.
 "IRA Year-End Reminders."
 Accessed Nov.
 9, 2020.